ccollicutt/tanzu-build-service-control-plane-demo/README.md

 TBS_REPOSITORY/demo-image:latest
 ```

 Now if we scan the image again it will show fewer, or in this case zero, `HIGH` or `CRITICAL` CVEs.
+This is expected because the images making up the ClusterStack are much newer.

 ```
 $ trivy -q --severity=HIGH,CRITICAL $TBS_REPOSITORY/demo-image | grep Total